COVID-19 Relief Fund for Individuals

 - An individual teaching artist, humanist, or scientist who promotes education in the arts, humanities, or interpretive sciences to people of any age, who typically works in schools or other educational settings.

-AND you meet all five of the following requirements:
+AND you meet all six of the following requirements:

 - You are 18 years or older.